nickmatsnev/ddd/posts/kaplan-vocabulary-week-1/index.md

 ---
 title: Kaplan Vocabulary Week 1
 date: 2018-08-05
-draft: false
+updated: 2019-07-05
 tags: [English]
 featured_image: kaplan_logo.png
 summary: Week at Kaplan International NYC has successfully passed and I’d like to share some words and expressions I’ve come across.
 ---

 Week at Kaplan International NYC has successfully passed and I’d like to share some words and expressions I’ve come across.
-So here are words I think are worth spreading and learning.
+So here are the words that are worth spreading and learning.

-- **to be sidetracked / to get sidetracked** = to get distracted from point (e.g. while talking)
+- **to be sidetracked / to get sidetracked** = to get distracted from point
 - **to wander** = walk or move in a leisurely, casual, or aimless way
 - to be distracted (from)
 - an attention span